- Limited parking in layby on Stafford Lake

 - 2.3km circular walk through woods and heath

 Where you’ll find it…

-There’s no car park for this nice little common, but there’s space for two or three cars in a dirt layby on Stafford Lake, Bisley, nearest postcode GU21 2SH.
+Find a pedestrian entrance off the A322 Guildford Road, Bisley, opposite Limecroft Road at SU 95641 58598, What3Words: luxury.stars.filed.
+There’s no dedicated car park for this nice little common, but there’s space for a few cars in a dirt layby on Stafford Lake, Bisley, nearest postcode GU24 9FT.
 Grid reference SU 95546 58456.
-What3Words: lights.memory.union.
+What3Words: lots.purple.ends.

 What you’ll find there…

 Like many commons in the area, Bisley Common has been used by local residents for centuries.
 Once a source of fuel and other materials, and as pasture, these days the main use is exercise and recreation.
 This long history has created wonderful habitats for wildlife, with a mix of heathland, grassland and woodland.
-Now designated a Site of Interest for Nature Conservation (SINC), Bisley Common is managed by Surrey Wildlife Trust.
+Now designated a Site of Interest for Nature Conservation (SINC), Bisley Common is managed for wildlife and people alike.

 The circular walk is waymarked with white-topped posts.
-If parked at the dirt layby on Stafford Lake, you’ll spot one of the posts to the left hand side.
+If parked at the dirt layby on Stafford Lake, you’ll spot one of the posts in the woodland next to the layby.
 This one leads you in a clockwise direction.
-Coming to a road with no obvious marker, turn left up the road until you see the next marker on a track going right (in less than 100m).
+When you come to the lane, with no obvious marker, turn left up Stafford Lake until you see the next marker on a track going right (in less than 100m).